z0mbieparade/thelounge-plugin-external-notify/README.md

 # TheLounge External Notify Plugin

-Send IRC notifications to external services like Pushover when you're away or mentioned.
+Send IRC notifications to external services like Pushover when you're highlighted in IRC.

 ## Features

-- Get notifications on your phone or other devices when mentioned in IRC
+- Get notifications on your phone or other devices when highlighted/mentioned in IRC
-- Support for highlights, keywords, and channel filtering
 - Currently supports Pushover (more services coming soon)
 - Smart filtering to avoid notification spam
+  - Only notify when away (optional)
+  - Deduplication to prevent spam
 - Easy command-based configuration
+- Service-agnostic architecture for easy expansion

 ## Installation